lin-zheng-uk/lin-zheng-uk/README.md

-###
+### LZ
 - 🔭 I’m a researcher.
 - 🌱 My interests are the application of AI, machine learning, and data science in the building sector.
-- 👯 Building Energy, Carbon emissions, Occupant behaviour etc.
+- 👯 Key words: building energy, carbon emissions, occupant behaviour etc.
 - 📫 To reach me: lin.z@ucl.ac.uk

 <!--